-In the 2030 revision of the ETS directive, the European Commission introduced a support mechanism involving the setting aside of 'SAF allowances'.
+Following the 2023 revision of the ETS directive, the European Commission has introduced a new support mechanism, commonly referred to as FEETS (Fuels Eligible for ETS), involving the setting aside of 'SAF allowances'.
 These allowances will be used to bridge the price gap for the use of alternative fuels to accelerate the roll out of SAF.

-We have reviewed this mechanism in order to assess its expected impact on bridging the price gap and boosting volumes of SAF delivered to the market.
-After reviewing the EU ETS support mechanism for SAF, we conclude that the policy design is insufficient to support the broader development of the SAF market.
+We have reviewed this mechanism in order to assess its expected impact on supporting the development of SAF market.
+We conclude that the policy design would require additional policy instruments to support the broader development of the SAF market.

-We summarise our full assessment of the mechanism below:
+We summarise our assessment of the mechanism below:

-- 1. The support mechanism only provides limited short-term support on the demand-side and does not offer long-term investment security for SAF producers. - 2.
+- 1. The support mechanism provides limited short-term support on the demand-side but lacks providing long-term investment security for SAF producers. - 2.
 The design of the policy instrument does not establish a level playing field for the alternative aviation fuel options: limiting the competitive pricing environment. - 3.
 The support instrument is high-cost relative to its emission saving potential, compared to potential savings achieved through awarding support to producers.